DMC Serbia – Still a kingdom at heart

 Once known as the Kingdom of Serbia, then the capital of Yugoslavia, Serbia has played an important role in the Adriatic region for centuries.
 While its status in the world may have diminished in recent decades, it still remains the heart and soul of the Balkans.
 Being a landlocked country it cannot boast the sprawling coastlines of its neighbours, but inside its heart you will find unparalleled beauty.
 While it may no longer officially be a kingdom, it’s still a kingdom at heart.
 The only problem is to decide what to do and where to go.
 That’s the beauty of using a DMC.
 Serbia is so vast that it takes expert knowledge to help plan an incentive here.
 And our knowledge of this region is second to none.

+We at DMC Serbia love the capital city.
 Belgrade is an amazing location on a mountainside, and a place where the world truly meets.
 Here the Balkan Peninsula meets the sprawling Pannonian plain.
 The mighty River Danube meets the equally grand Sava River.
 Ancient remnants of the Hapsburg and Ottoman empires meet remnants of Yugoslavia’s socialist era.
 And to top it all off, all this is now intertwined with Belgrade’s precipitation into the modern-world as it rapidly evolves into a world-class MICE destination.
 Belgrade is a lively metropolis, encompassing everything you’d expect to find in a modern capital.
 Its hotels and gastronomy are unsurpassed, its nightlife world-class, and its history fascinating.
 And that’s just the world above.
-Head underground and you’ll find a network of ancient Roman tunnels to explore.
+Our DMC Serbia can also take you underground where you’ll find a network of ancient Roman tunnels to explore.

 The countryside is just one step away